electrode-io/electrode/README.md

 [Sample file](https://github.com/electrode-io/electrode-boilerplate-universal-react-node/blob/master/config/sw-config.js)

-3 Register this `push` event and install the new service worker:
+3 Now we can register this `push` event in the browser and install the new service worker:
 ```
 if ("serviceWorker" in navigator) {
   navigator.serviceWorker.register("sw.js", { scope: "./" })